pemoreau/advent-of-code/README.md

 ### Go

 I have use a hashset to store the positions.
 I had to store the `.` positions so this is not very optimized.
-The interest is that I can extend the border of the image without moviing everything, but it is possible that an array of pixels would be more efficient
+The interest is that I can extend the border of the image without moving everything, but it is possible that an array of pixels would be more efficient

 ## Day 21: Dirac Dice